 This was one of my term papers for Spring Semester of Yale Divinity School.
 It’s not the kind of thing I would usually post, but the subject is close to my heart and I was really happy with the paper.
 So, here it is.

-The purpose of this paper is to argue that Ludwig Wittgenstein can be read as continuing and correcting Pseudo-Denys’ project in The Divine Names.
-I am first going to argue for an interpretation of The Divine Names as Pseudo-Denys’ attempt to facilitate our yearning for union with God by relativizing human concepts in order to render our thought transparent to divine revelation.
-I will argue that he fails in this, however, because the concept of ‘unity’ is not itself relativized.
-I will then argue that Wittgenstein can be read as continuing and correcting this attempt on the basis that he does relativize unity in a similar way and for similar religious reasons to Pseudo-Denys.
-I will conclude by reflecting on how this can connect with some of Sarah Coakley’s recent work on asceticism.
+The purpose of this paper is to argue that Ludwig Wittgenstein continues and corrects Pseudo-Denys’ project in The Divine Names.
+I am first going to argue that The Divine Names should be interpreted as attempting to render human thought transparent to the divine by relativizing our concepts.
+This fails because the concept of ‘unity’ is not relativized.
+I will then argue that Wittgenstein does relativize unity in a similar way and for similar religious reasons to Pseudo-Denys.
+As such, he can be read as continuing and correcting the Pseudo-Dionysian project.
 Continue reading “Wittgenstein’s Religious Philosophy (in light of Pseudo-Denys)”→

 A substantial number of Episcopal Bishops recently wrapped up a conference in Chicago.
 Titled “Unholy Trinity: the Intersection of Racism, Poverty, and Gun Violence,” it was organized by Bishops United Against Gun Violence and it dealt with how to broach these three social sins in scriptural and theological frameworks.
 It was probably a very powerful event, especially given the panel it put together.
 I can also easily imagine that the work done will inspire new forms of advocacy and activism within various Episcopal Dioceses.

 I wrote this in Denver last year, but for some reason didn’t post it.
 It seemed like it might be important then, so figured it might still be worth posting now.